apache/paimon/docs/content/how-to/querying-tables.md

 lifetime of consumers.
 {{< /hint >}}

+By default, the consumer uses `exactly-once` mode to record consumption progress, which strictly ensures that what is recorded in the consumer is the snapshot-id + 1 that all readers have exactly consumed.
+You can set `consumer.mode` to `at-least-once` to allow readers consume snapshots at different rates and record the slowest snapshot-id among all readers into the consumer.
+This mode can provide more capabilities, such as watermark alignment.

+{{< hint warning >}}
+1. When there is no watermark definition, the consumer in `at-least-once` mode cannot provide the ability to pass the watermark in the snapshot to the downstream.
+2. Since the implementation of `exactly-once` mode and `at-least-once` mode are completely different, the state of flink is incompatible and cannot be restored from the state when switching modes.
+{{< /hint >}}

 You can reset a consumer with a given consumer ID and next snapshot ID and delete a consumer with a given consumer ID.

 {{< hint info >}}